 |Avg. daily gain, from 30 kg to first mating||750-800 g/day|

 *For boars, the same criteria should apply in terms of the recommendations on average daily gain.

 Feed, and water supply in the rearing unit

 The design of gilts at the time of first insemination depends to a high extent on feeding principles and the quality of the feed.
 First and foremost it should be underlined that breeding animals are to be fed as breeding animals, and not finishers.

 Nutrition and feeding are the foundation of animal growth, composition, and general health.
 Feed composition must ensure the actual physical needs of animals, at all times.
 The general focus when feeding breeding animals is leg and bone strength as well as controlled growth to ensure improved longevity and quality of the animals.
 It is important to maintain an optimal growth curve throughout the period, ensuring high-quality animals.

 Feed and water supply – until 30 kg

-Focused feeding should begin in the weaning unit immediately after weaning, although the differences from breeding animals and regular weaners are quite small.
-Common for both animal types are the first 5-7 days after weaning, where heightened focus is needed to minimise post weaning diarrhoea, and ensuring that the animals get of to the best start possible.
+Focused feeding should begin in the weaning unit immediately after weaning, although the differences between breeding animals and regular weaners are quite small.
+Common for both animal types are the first 5-7 days after weaning, where the heightened focus is needed to minimise post-weaning diarrhoea, and ensure that the animals get off to the best start possible.

-Composition of the feed must furthermore be based on the optimal nutrient profile based on quality animals, and of course efficiency.
-The physiology of the animal should always be taken into consideration, e.g. by using simple feed mixes with high quality feedstuffs, to minimise post weaning diarrhoea and ensuring a high digestibility.
+The composition of the feed must furthermore be based on the optimal nutrient profile based on quality animals, and of course efficiency.
+The physiology of the animal should always be taken into consideration, e.g. by using simple feed mixes with high-quality feedstuffs, to minimise post-weaning diarrhoea and ensure high digestibility.

 |Diet||Starter compound||Finisher compound|